Skip to main content

 Carve-out transactions can carry several risks that should be considered before the sale is completed.
 These can include:

 Depending on the position agreed in the sale and purchase agreement (SPA), the target may also need to explore retrospective insurance to cover assumed historical liabilities (see below).
-This coverage may have a significant one-off cost, or may further increase the target’s ongoing annual insurance costs — if the cover is available at all.
+This coverage may have a significant one-off cost or may further increase the target’s ongoing annual insurance costs — if the cover is available at all.

 Lastly, for certain asset-heavy industries — such as manufacturing — property insurers may apply increased scrutiny to the condition of the target’s physical assets once they are no longer part of a larger seller portfolio.
 This may lead to insurers imposing ‘risk improvement requirements’, which the target would be required to complete before full cover is granted.
 Some requirements — for example, the fitting of a fire suppression system — may require significant capital expenditure.

 In a share purchase, the buyer will usually be acquiring the target with all of its liabilities.
-However, a new standalone insurance program incepted at completion for the target will typically not cover pre-completion liabilities by default.
+However, a new standalone insurance programme incepted at completion for the target will typically not cover pre-completion liabilities by default.

-The target may also seek to cover some pre-completion liabilities via its new standalone insurance program.
+The target may also seek to cover some pre-completion liabilities via its new standalone insurance programme.
 However, when available, this coverage is likely to be limited.
 Further, insurers will often require detailed target-specific information that may not have been recorded by the seller.

 Additionally, if the procurement of insurance was previously handled centrally by the seller, the target’s management team may have little or no prior experience with the processes.
 Further, while some of the information required to secure insurance quotations may be available from the seller, some may not and as such may need to be built up from scratch.
-A narrow window of time between signing and completion may make it more challenging to have a robust insurance program ready for the target by Day 1.
+A narrow window of time between signing and completion may make it more challenging to have a robust insurance programme ready for the target by Day 1.

 How Marsh can help